 Unfortunately, there’re many of us that have a problem recognizing when normal behaviors have become toxic and drawing the line when we have had enough of someone’s crappy behavior.

 Toxic behavior comes in many different forms: manipulation, unfounded criticism, gaslighting, guilt-tripping, or ghosting, to name just a few.
 It can be found in your relationships with your caring parents, loyal friends, loving partner, or supportive colleagues – in one word – everywhere.

 Regardless of the form toxic behavior takes, it can drain your energy and suck the happiness out of you.
 It can weaken your confidence and destroy your dignity.
 Are you wondering how I know this?

-But, this painful experience has also taught me a valuable lesson, and that is that if you establish clear, firm boundaries and you’re willing and strong enough to defend them, there’s no such person that can undermine your confidence.
+But, this painful relationship has also taught me a valuable lesson, and that is that if you establish clear, firm boundaries and you’re willing and strong enough to defend them, there’s no such person that can undermine your confidence.

 Here are 6 toxic behaviors you shouldn’t ever put up with:

 Gaslighting is probably the most severe form of toxic behavior.
 It’s a form of psychological abuse by means of which a person tries to convince you that some words were never uttered or some actions never happened.